shannonehmsen/mpnst_surveyor/README.md

  - tar -xvf bamsnap_INDEL.tar.gz

  - tar -xvf bamsnap_SNV.tar.gz

- - tar -xvf consensus_SNV_all_samples.rds

- leave these directories in home directory /home/ubuntu or adjust next statement for dir location
+ leave all these files/directories in the home directory /home/ubuntu or adjust next statement for dir location

  ------------------------------------